 A portion of the price paid for a 2030 note will be attributable to interest that "accrued" prior to the date the 2030 note is purchased ("pre-issuance accrued interest").
-To the extent a portion of a U.S. Holder's purchase price for a 2030 note is attributable to pre-issuance accrued interest, a portion of the first stated interest payment equal to the amount of such pre-issuance accrued interest may be treated as a nontaxable return of such pre-issuance accrued interest, when received, would not be taxable as interest on the 2030 note.
+To the extent a portion of a U.S. Holder's purchase price for a 2030 note is attributable to pre-issuance accrued interest, a portion of the first stated interest payment equal to the amount of such pre-issuance accrued interest may be treated as a nontaxable return of such pre-issuance accrued interest and accordingly the pre-issuance accrued interest, when received, would not be taxable as interest on the 2030 note.
 In this event, amounts treated as a return of pre-issuance accrued interest would reduce a U.S. Holder's adjusted tax basis in the 2030 note by a corresponding amount.